Arturomtz8/github-inspector-telegram/README.md

-GitHub Inspector - Telegram bot
+Github Inspector - Telegram bot
 ==============================

 Telegram bot meant to support development community, in general, and the Go community, in particular.